Nancy Johnson: Ideology

 Johnson is a moderate Republican.
 She called herself "an independent voice in Washington", although she frequently supported the mainstream Republican agenda.
 Some nonpartisan observers such as National Journal rated her near the ideological midpoint in the House, although others, like the American Conservative Union (ACU) rated her as a moderate conservative.
 The ACU gave Johnson's 2005 voting record 40 points out of 100; the liberal Americans for Democratic Action gave her 35 points.
 In general, she was moderate-to-liberal on social issues and conservative on economic ones.

 Johnson is a member of several socially moderate Republican groups including The Wish List, The Republican Main Street Partnership, Republicans for Choice, the Republican Majority for Choice, and Republicans for Environmental Protection, now known as ConservAmerica, although she has supported many elements of President George W. Bush's agenda and the agenda of conservative House leaders.

 In 1998, Johnson voted for two of the four articles of impeachment then-President Bill Clinton—the only member of the Connecticut delegation to support Clinton's impeachment.

 In 2003, Johnson voted with the House Democrats to oppose Partial-Birth Abortion Ban Act.
 The bill was passed by a large majority 281–142 on October 2, 2003.

 In 2006, Johnson attracted considerable controversy after voting against a Republican budget reconciliation bill that passed the House by two votes.
-She was one of 14 moderate Republicans that crossed party lines to side with Democrats against it.
+She was one of 14 moderate Republicans who crossed party lines to side with Democrats against it.

 Issues

 Johnson is a strong supporter of Republican policy on health care and the Iraq War, but opposed the Bush energy agenda, including oil drilling in the Arctic National Wildlife Refuge (ANWR) refuge.
 She has received favorable marks and awards from such groups as the National Education Association and the Sierra Club.

-In 2005, Johnson supported the White House plan to partially privatize Social Security, and voted for a measure sponsored by then-Majority Leader Tom DeLay that would have weakened House Ethics rules.
+In 2005, Johnson supported the White House plan to partially privatize Social Security, and voted for a measure sponsored by then-Majority Leader Tom DeLay that would have weakened House ethics rules.

 One of Johnson's central issues is health care.
 She was one of the authors of the Medicare Part D prescription drug benefit program, which took effect in 2006.
 On May 15, 2006, Johnson announced she would submit legislation to waive penalties for those who miss deadlines to enroll in Medicare Part D, reacting to widespread criticism of the Johnson-authored program.
 Her bill was unsuccessful but was supported by the AARP.

 She also authored the legislation that allowed welfare recipients to remain eligible for Medicaid, adding a more moderate influence to the welfare reform law.